Elena-Rosa/currency_exchange/README.md

 *Run npm install dotenv-webpack@2.0.0 --save-dev
 This will make your senstive variables available in your application.

-In your .gitignore file include the .env file and push to github first!
-Before any other files.
-This will ensure that any senstive variables (your key) will not be exposed to the public.
+In your .gitignore file include the .env file.
+This will ensure that any senstive variables (your key) will not be pushed to gitHub and exposed to the public.

 *Anywhere that you use your API key in your application, call it in the following format. ${process.env.API_KEY}

 * Enjoy!

 ## Known Bugs